AstroPix/astropix-analysis/Source_Decoder_README.md

 # Source Decoder README

 ## Document Structure
-- Examples in this README are given from AstroPix v4 data, the same principles are used when decoding v3 data as well, differences are specified in the respective v3 and v4 sections
+- Examples in this README are taken from AstroPix v4 data, the same principles are used when decoding v3 data as well, differences are specified in the respective v3 and v4 sections
 - A few terms are present that seem somewhat similar but mean different things in the context of this decoding.
 - A string of data (or just a string) is defined as one line in the .log file usually looking like\
 `2	b'bcbce01091fc044abf04bcbcbcbc...bcbcffff...ffff'`